Tickmill Review 2023

 Tickmill scored highly in the Fees category.
 The broker offers spreads and swaps that are low-to-medium compared to the broader industry.
 Its commissions are also quite low.
 Additionally, swap-free trading is available via Tickmill’s Islamic accounts.
 There are no significant non-trading fees, making Tickmill’s service quite affordable.

 Tickmill has three main retail account types – Pro, Classic, and VIP – as well as one Futures account available with the broker’s UK entity.
 The Pro and VIP accounts offer a combination of raw spreads and fixed round turn commissions, whereas the Classic account affords a mixture of commission-free trading and floating spreads.
-Overall, Tickmill’s trading costs are below the industry average.
+Overall, Tickmill’s trading costs are better than the industry average.

 Tickmill Trading Fees